Albert Lacombe: Moving west

 Oblate order in 1855 under René Rémas and became a member of the congregation on 28 September 1856.
 During his years at Lac Ste.
 Anne, Lacombe visited Jasper House, Fort Edmonton (Edmonton), Lac la Biche, Lesser Slave Lake and Fort Dunvegan (Dunvegan).

 Despite his good relations with the Indigenous peoples, Father Lacombe had, by 1861, been unsuccessful in persuading the Cree near Lac Ste.
 Anne to abandon their nomadic lifestyle.
-He therefore sought out a new mission site more suitable for agriculture, and in 1861 a settlement was established along the Sturgeon River at Saint Albert, Rupert's Land.
+He therefore sought out a new mission site more suitable for agriculture, and in 1861 a settlement was established along the Sturgeon River at Saint Albert, Rupert's Land, just west of Fort Edmonton.